apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 The JDK baseline requirement for this CAS release is and **MUST** be JDK `21`.
 All compatible distributions such as Amazon Corretto, Zulu, Eclipse Temurin, etc should work and are implicitly supported.

+With JDK `21` as the baseline platform, frameworks such as Spring and Spring Boot start to support virtual threads.
+To use virtual threads, CAS automatically sets the property `spring.threads.virtual.enabled` to `true`.
+When virtual threads are enabled, Tomcat and Jetty will use virtual threads for request processing.
+This means that when CAS is handling a web request, that request will run on a virtual thread.

+Furthermore, the CAS codebase has made modest and small efforts where possible to either use virtual threads, or to adjust parts of the codebase that would assist with request execution and handling inside virtual threads.
+These efforts mainly include the following:

+- Removing `synchronized` blocks and constructs and replacing with the locking that is more appropriate for virtual threads without thread pinning.
+- Replacing `@Synchronized` annotations with locking constructs, more appropriate for virtual threads.
+- Removing references to `ThreadLocal` as much as possible.

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.